Bayesian Inference of Local Projections with Roughness Penalty Priors: Application

 We then compared the fitness of these estimates based on the deviance information criterion (DIC) \citep{Spiegelhalter2002} and the Watanabe\textendash Akaike information criterion (WAIC) \citep{Watanabe2010}.
-The upper portion of Table 4 reports on both criteria for different specifications (reported values are on the deviance scale; the smaller, the better).
-Specifications including the roughness penalty priors outperform the normal prior in predictive accuracy regardless of the fitness measure,but the use of a B-spline does not always yield improvement.
-Generally both B-spline and the roughness penalty prior enhance fitness, but almost all improvements originate from the latter.
-This finding supports our simulation results.
-When B-spline is not used, the posterior simulation takes 26 minutes to generate 50,000 draws; when it is used, the same simulation takes 66 hours.
-For many applications, the gain in efficiency from use of a B-spline would not justify the higher computational cost.
+Table 3 reports on both criteria for different specifications (reported values are on the deviance scale; the smaller, the better).
+Specifications including the roughness penalty priors outperform the normal prior in predictive accuracy regardless of the fitness measure, while the use of a B-spline yields only limited improvement.
+Both B-spline and the roughness penalty prior enhance fitness, but almost all improvements originate from the latter.\footnote{Both the DIC and WAIC are asymptotically related to the AIC.
+Thus, one might consider evaluating the statistical significance of the difference in the values of the criteria of two models by applying a rule of thumb that is originally proposed to Bayes factor.
+As \citet{Burnham2004} describe, the AIC can be interpreted as an approximation of the log marginal likelihood of a model under a \textquotedbl{}savvy\textquotedbl{} prior that is a function of sample size and the number of model parameters.
+According to \citeauthor{Jeffreys1961}'s (1961) rule of thumb, the statistical significance of the difference between two models is \textquotedbl{}weak\textquotedbl{} if the difference in the AIC/DIC/WAIC is 0-2, \textquotedbl{}positive\textquotedbl{} if 2-6, \textquotedbl{}strong\textquotedbl{} if 6-10, or \textquotedbl{}very strong\textquotedbl{} if >10 (see also \citealp{Raftery1995}).
+When this rule of thumb is directly applied to Table 3, one might be able to interpret the results as follows: the statistical significance of the differences related to the prior choice is \textquotedbl{}very strong,\textquotedbl{} and the significance of the differences attributable to the use of B-splines is \textquotedbl{}weak\textquotedbl{} or \textquotedbl{}positive\textquotedbl{} when the Normal prior is used while it is \textquotedbl{}very strong\textquotedbl{} when the N-RP prior is used.} This finding supports our simulation results.
+When the B-spline is not used, the posterior simulation takes 26 minutes to generate 50,000 draws; when it is used, the same simulation takes 66 hours.
+Considering the higher computational cost, use of a B-spline would not be out of proportion to the benefit for many applications (Table 3).